Pocket/collection-api/README.md

 - `select * from {tablename};` will show you all the data for a table

 From here you can issue any SQL statements you want to view/change data.
 Don't mess with the table schemas though.
 If you need to change table schemas, do that through Prisma migrations (see above).

+### What About a GUI?

+Command line not your thing?
+That's fine.
+You can connect to MySQL through any GUI you like.
+It's available at `localhost:3308`.
+You're responsible for setting up your own GUI though. 😉